Your Dedicated Workers’ Compensation Attorneys

 Pre-Existing Conditions Not Related to a New Injury

 Another common question is when workers comp will offer a settlement for pre-existing conditions.
 Sometimes an employee will have a pre-existing condition, sustain a new injury or illness, and try to get his or her pre-existing conditions paid for through the workers’ compensation settlement for the new condition.
 This isn’t how the system works, and the employee could end up in trouble if this happens.
-That is why it’s important to talk to a Buffalo, New York workers’ compensation lawyer for your personal situation.
+That is why it’s important to talk to a Buffalo, New York workers’ compensation lawyer for your situation.

 Understanding More About Your Situation